Ace Vergel: Film career

+In 1983, Vergel took on a highly challenging role in the classic film Pieta.
+Portraying "Rigor," an anti-hero lacking traditional heroic qualities, he departed from his typical roles in previous films, making this character his most iconic to date.

 He had the lead role in the 1996 film Seth Corteza, which was about a man who inherits turf in the criminal underworld.
 He wants to make changes and faces the dangers that come about as a result.
 The film was directed by Efren C. Piñon.

 In 2003, Vergel appeared in his last film Masamang Ugat from Viva Films.

 Controversies

 In August 2007, a warrant for arrest was issued in Caloocan for rape cases filed against him in 2000, but he was later released.
 He was also linked to illegal drugs, but the cases against him were dismissed.